keithbsmiley-other/emilysite/_pages/about.md

 Mastadon: \@emilywyattsmiley@writing.exchange

-(I'm as bad at posting as I am at keeping up blogs.)
+(I'm as bad at posting on social media as I am at keeping up blogs.)